craigmdennis/adobe-xd-nudge-and-resize/README.md

-# Nude & Resize for Adobe XD
+# Nudge & Resize for Adobe XD
 Adds menu items for nudging and resizing objects (currently by 8px) so they can be controlled by keyboard shortcuts.

 1. Search for and install "Nudge & Resize" in Adobe XD plugins directory